 Floss threaders are a valuable tool that make flossing with braces a whole lot easier.
 They’re made with a soft, bendable plastic and look just like a sewing needle.
 To use a floss threader, slip a length of floss through the hole.
 Then, place the floss threader between the archwire and teeth.
 This allows you to pull the floss through.
 Complete the process by simply flossing between your teeth like normal with an up and down motion.
 Repeat these steps for every section of the archwire, making sure you floss between all of your teeth.

-3. Interdental toothbrushes are essential
+3. Interdental toothbrushes are essential with braces

 Interdental toothbrushes are designed to reach beneath the archwire and around brackets to clear any plaque your normal toothbrush may have missed.
 They come with thick bristles attached to about an inch of wire, which is fastened to a small handle.
 After brushing, use an interdental toothbrush to scrub in those hard-to-reach spots.
 Also, be sure to rinse off the brush in between brackets.

 4. Clean braces with a water flosser

 Water flossers—sometimes called irrigators or a WaterPik® have been around for a quite some time, but they’re still slow to make it into people’s homes.
 These gadgets use a stream of water to rinse away food particles stuck between your teeth.
 They’re quick to assemble and usually have different settings, ranging from a powerful spray to gentle irrigation.
 They’re great for thoroughly rinsing everything between your braces that brushing and flossing may have missed.

 5. Schedule regular cleanings